AceWiki/AceWiki/README.txt

 SWI Prolog system file libjpl.jnilib (under Mac OS X), jpl.dll (under Windows), or libjpl.so (under Linux) is located:

-  -Djava.library.path="/opt/local/lib/swipl-5.6.45/lib/i386-darwin8.10.1"
+  -Djava.library.path="/usr/lib/pl-5.8.3/lib/i386-linux"

+Under Linux, the environment variable LD_PRELOAD has to be set additionally to refer to the SWI Prolog library.
+Under some circumstances, also LD_LIBRARY_PATH has to be set.
+This can be done, for example, as follows:

+export LD_PRELOAD=/usr/lib/pl-5.8.3/lib/i386-linux/libjpl.so
+export LD_LIBRARY_PATH=/usr/lib/jvm/java-6-openjdk/jre/lib/i386:$LD_LIBRARY_PATH
+export LD_LIBRARY_PATH=/usr/lib/jvm/java-6-openjdk/jre/lib/i386/server:$LD_LIBRARY_PATH

-Note that the exact path is most probably different on your system.
+Note that the exact paths are most probably different on your system.
+See also the script "run-webapps-with-jettyrunner.sh".

+If AceWiki is run on a server without a graphical interface loaded, you should additionally use the following Java option:

+   -Djava.awt.headless=true

+This prevents Java from trying to use graphical libraries that might not be available.

 4. Web Applications